trident523/js-discourseBestOf/README.md

 ##js-discourseBestOf##

+>##Hey!
+You should check out the [official way to do this.][8]
+This script probably still works, but I'm no longer maintaining it.

 **js-discourseBestOf** is a jQuery based wrapper for the  [wp-discourse](https://github.com/discourse/wp-discourse "wp-discourse") plugin for [discourse](https://github.com/discourse/discourse).

 Read about it! [at it's place on meta.discourse.org](http://meta.discourse.org/t/discourse-plugin-for-static-site-generators-like-jekyll-or-octopress/7965/16)